Comprehensive Ab Initio Quantum Computations of CO$_{\rm 2}$-H$_{\rm 2}$ and CO$_{\rm 2}$-He Collisional Properties: Methods

 We employed the so-called Golden Approximation to compute the Born-Oppenheimer PES \citep{2019JChPh.151g0901K}.
 At the level of precision required -- about one wavenumber at the bottom of the PES well-- the CCSD(T) method was adopted.
-This choice reflects the method's versatility, wide usage in the literature, and balanced trade-off between computational time and accuracy \citep{jeziorska2008,varandas_cbs_2018}.
+This approach was selected because of its versatility, extensive use in previous studies, and balanced trade-off between computational cost and precision \citep{jeziorska2008,varandas_cbs_2018}.
 In particular, we adopted the option of using the CCSD(T) functional, without the F12 approximation to the electron-electron short-range interaction, because of well-known problems at large intermolecular distances.
-Instead, we took the slightly more expensive approach of using both mid-bond atomic basis sets \citep{Shaw:2018aa} and a standard Complete Basis Set extrapolation scheme \cite{2019JChPh.151g0901K}.
-The basis sets used are aug-pVXZ \cite{MOLPRO_brief}, most appropriate for molecules comprising light elements with long-range interactions.
+Instead, we took the slightly more expensive approach of using both mid-bond atomic basis sets \citep{Shaw:2018aa} and a standard Complete Basis Set extrapolation scheme \citep{2019JChPh.151g0901K}.
+The basis sets used are aug-pVXZ \citep{MOLPRO_brief}, most appropriate for molecules comprising light elements with long-range interactions.
 We used X values of 3, 4 and, for a reduced set of configurations, X = 5 and 6.
 We checked that the 3-4 and 4-5 extrapolation schemes are equivalent at the level of precision necessary here.
 The mid-bond point was situated at half distance between the center of mass of the projectile and the nearest atom of the target, thereby avoiding mid-bond functions that could strongly overlap with target ones.

 For computing the interaction energy and building the PES, we used the super-molecular approach, corrected for the Basis-Set-Superposition-Error (\citet{2019JChPh.151g0901K}, see \citet{Wiesenfeld:2025aa} for a method description, and \citet{jeziorska2008,varandas_cbs_2018} for the CBS/BSSE formalism).
 We have: